Alternativer - DagsHub - WebCatalog

 pyramidanalytics.com

-Pyramid er et Analytics-operativsystem i virksomhedsklasse, der skalerer fra enkeltbruger-selvbetjeningsanalyse til centraliserede implementeringer med tusinde brugere – der dækker enkle, men effektive datavisualiseringer til avancerede maskinlæringsfunktioner.
-Det agnostiske Analytics OS har en uni...
+Pyramid er et tier one, enterprise-grade Analytics-operativsystem som skalerer fra enkeltbruker selvbetjeningsanalyse til tusenbruker sentraliserte distribusjoner – som dekker enkle, men effektive datavisualiseringer til avanserte maskinlæringsfunksjoner.
+Det agnostiske Analytics OS har en universel...

 PopSQL